-So, you're studying web development, and you get stuck in some of the technical jargon that gets you frustrated and pulling your hair.
+So, you're studying web development and get stuck in some of the technical jargon that gets you frustrated and pulling your hair.
 This may sound typical to anyone new to web development.
 But it is not only the newbies that get stuck on things related to web development.
 Even seasoned developers get stuck in that mental rut/mental block stage!
-When you can't seem to figure it out, you then decide to get help from the vast information space we call the internet.
+When you can't figure it out, you get help from the vast information space we call the internet.

-It seems like a pretty logical idea to go in and search for the answer through the internet.
+It is a logical idea to go in and search for the answer through the internet.
 But then, when you type in the keyword, thousands of information come out!
-It's hard to screen every one of them, and then you also hope what you get is the correct answer to your conundrum.
-The amount of information we can get from the internet by using just one or a few words is quite staggering.
+It's hard to screen every one of them, and then you also hope you get the correct answer to your problem.
+The amount of information we can get from the internet using just one or a few words is quite staggering.

-It can get pretty overwhelming in a heartbeat.
-TMI, or as we call it in standard jargon, too much information can be bad.
-Fishing out which among the articles that pop up from your search is the best one to decipher if the article is as good as it sounds is a pretty taxing job.
+It can get overwhelming in a heartbeat.
+TMI, or as we call it in standard jargon, too much information can be wrong.
+Fishing out which among the articles that pop up from your search is the best way to decipher if the article is as good as it sounds.
+It is a taxing job.

 “too much information: used as a response to an inappropriate disclosure of personal information, or as a reaction to an overload of information”

 The struggle is real.
 Learning web development can be a struggle.
-We need to keep up to date with the current trends and information to enhance our knowledge.
-Technology is ever-changing, and to be up to date and current with the trends and practices, we need to be updated with the latest data and information.
+We must keep updated with current trends and information to enhance our knowledge.
+Technology is ever-changing, and to be up-to-date and present with the trends and practices, we need to be updated with the latest data and information.

-But with the immense amount of information that can be gleaned from the internet, it could get overwhelming.
-Data can be gathered from e-books, published academic articles, news articles, government articles and data, and even blogs.
-With all these types of formats available, I will be discussing and explaining blogs as a way to get updated with the current trends.
+But the immense amount of information that can be gleaned from the internet could get overwhelming.
+Data can be gathered from e-books, published academic articles, news articles, government articles and data, and even web-related blogs.

 Thus, to blog means to compose content or material for a blog.
-You probably have heard of someone "blogging" or even have read one or two blogs.
+You probably have heard someone "blogging" or read one or two blogs.
 Blogs are a different platform for disseminating information.
-It can be educating and interactive.
+It can be educational and interactive.

 There are many benefits of blogging, and each blog post should be assigned according to a specific goal.